crowfoot grass

 • Also contains alkaloids, saponins, tannins, flavonoids, terpenoids, steroids, fixed oils, and phenols.

-• Lower the risk of infections and protect the body against harmful molecules.
+• Crowfoot grass benefits lower the risk of infections and protect the body against harmful molecules.

-• Fight against bacteria, fungi, and viruses to protect the body from diseases.
+• possibly fight against bacteria, fungi, and viruses to protect the body from diseases.

-• Manage diabetes, and treat constipation and diarrhea.
+• May manage diabetes, and treat constipation and diarrhea.

-• Treat jaundice, immune deficiency, wounds, fever, biliary and urinary disease.
+• Helpful in jaundice, immune deficiency, wounds, fever, biliary and urinary disease.

-Crowfoot (Dactyloctenium aegyptium) is a densely bunched grass belonging to the Poaceae family.
+Crowfoot grass scientific name is Dactyloctenium aegyptium.
+Is a densely bunched grass belonging to the Poaceae family.
 It is a nutritional-rich grain, used traditionally as a famine food in Africa and given to women suffering from bellyache after childbirth.

 This grass has a crowfoot name because its seed head looks like a crow’s foot.
 It has straight shoots with grass-like leaves and flowers that arise at the tip of the stems.

-The whole plant of crowfoot treats gastrointestinal disorders, kidney diseases, ulcers, backache, and smallpox.
-It also has anti-oxidant, anti-inflammatory, anticancer, antipyretic, and antimicrobial activity.
+The whole plant of crowfoot may treat gastrointestinal disorders, kidney diseases, ulcers, backache, and smallpox.
+It also has potential antioxidant, anti-inflammatory, antipyretic, and antimicrobial activity.

 Common name